thousandbrainsproject/tbp.monty/rfcs/0000_intelligence_resampling.md

             voxel = find_voxel_with_similar_features()
             self.possible_locations[graph_id][idx] = voxel.locations
 ```

+### How can we re-anchor based on observed features?

+One way may be to store SIFT features for each node in an object model while learning, and then re-anchoring based on observed SIFT features to the SIFT features in stored object model.
+We likely do not want to re-anchor when there is multiple matches, i.e. it means the observed SIFT feature is not very unique.
+To reduce the number of matches, we can also filter for unique SIFT features when learning (instead of storing all identified SIFT features).
+If there is a match, then we can simply calculate the difference in the SIFT orientations to re-anchor the hypothesis.
+An example of this is the bent logo - it will have the same SIFT features as a regular logo that we can use to match, and then compare the orientation difference to re-anchor.

+#### Brief SIFT Background

+A SIFT feature consists of:
+1. Keypoint location (x, y)
+2. Scale
+3. Orientation
+4. 128-dim descriptor vector

+The descriptor vector can be used to find matches, and the orientation (and keypoint location) can be used to re-anchor the hypothesis.

 ## How can we use prediction errors in off-object observations to eliminate hypotheses?